[Investigation] In detail: Belgium's EU nominee faces crime probe

 Revelation of classified information such as this by journalists in Belgium could in future be punishable by stiff fines, under a draft law personally endorsed by Reynders a few months ago.

-But the bill is expected to be redrafted following an outcry by Belgian and international press freedom groups.
+But the bill is expected to be amended following an outcry by Belgian and international press freedom groups.